Last Updated: Apr 20, 2021

 Mcare instructs that tail coverage should be received within 120 calendar days of the cancellation, termination, or non-renewal of claims-made coverage.
 The tail covers losses and expenses occurring during a claims-made coverage period.
 The one-time fee paid for the tail coverage would protect the physician indefinitely for any claim made after the cancellation, termination, or non-renewal of the claims-made coverage in Pennsylvania.

-Are there any CME requirements for active-retired licensees?
+What are the renewal requirements for active-retired licensees?

-There are no additional CME requirements for active-retired licensees other than the required opioid and child abuse recognition/reporting education.
+There are no additional licensure CME requirements for active-retired licensees other than the required opioid and child abuse recognition/reporting education.

 How do I change my status to active-retired?